Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - AWS CloudTrail

 **Explanation:**
-"AWS Systems Manager" is incorrect.
+AWS Systems Manager is incorrect.
 Systems Manager helps manage infrastructure but does not provide compliance certification information.
-"AWS Billing Console" is incorrect.
+AWS Billing Console is incorrect.
 Provides billing data, not compliance documents.
-"AWS Artifact" is correct.
+AWS Artifact is correct.
 Artifact provides access to AWS compliance reports and certifications for regulatory bodies.
-"AWS CloudTrail" is incorrect.
+AWS CloudTrail is incorrect.
 CloudTrail provides auditing and logging of API calls, not regulatory certification information.

 ---